mslib/remote-host/README.md

 The library was ONLY tested for requests sent with the Curl library.
 For stability purposes, please make sure that all request objects configured with this library are an extension of 'Zend\Http\Client\Adapter\Curl' class (for more details about this class, please refer to the ZF2 documentation).

-For more information about how to define different adapter for all requests, please refer to the paragraph 'Step2: Configure your api calls' of this documentation.

 **INSTALLATION**